How to Keep Bees Away From Hummingbird Feeders Without Harming Them

 1. Hang a saucer-style feeder.

-Whether you make your own or buy a commercial nectar, the same food source that attracts hummingbirds also attracts bees and wasps.
+Whether you make your own or buy a premade hummingbird nectar, the same food source that attracts hummingbirds also attracts bees and wasps.
 The hummingbirds may feed next to a few bees, but large numbers of bees can be detrimental to the hummingbirds—and wasps can become aggressive, chasing off the tiny birds who leave in search of another food source.

 If bees and other insects are rampant in your yard, choose a feeder that is less “insect-friendly,” such as Juegoal’s highly rated saucer-style feeder, which is accessible to long hummingbird tongues but harder for insects to access.
 Bonus: Saucer-type feeders drip less than the typical inverted hummingbird feeder, making less mess and attracting fewer ants.